CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/sqlserver.md

 If you are using your own SQL installation, like SQL Azure, you will need to:

 1. Install the database definitions (DACPACs) to your SQL instance.
 This can be done from the command line using [`SqlPackage.exe`](https://docs.microsoft.com/en-us/sql/tools/sqlpackage?view=sql-server-2017#publish-parameters-properties-and-sqlcmd-variables).
-  TODO: Where to get DacPacs from?
-Docker image?
-Github release?

 2. Create a secret with the *connection strings* for each database.
 The secret should have the following keys:
   ```yaml